When Does Home Insurance Cover a Fallen Tree?

 Can I be held liable if my tree falls on my neighbor's property?

 It depends on the circumstances.
-If the tree was healthy and fell due to a storm or act of nature, you are generally not held liable — your neighbor would file a claim with their own insurer.
+If the tree was healthy and fell due to a storm or act of nature, you are generally not held liable, and your neighbor would file a claim with their own insurer.
 However, if you knew the tree was dead, diseased, or hazardous and failed to act, you could be found negligent.
 Your homeowners liability coverage would typically defend you in that situation, but the best protection is removing hazardous trees proactively.

 Does home insurance cover a tree that fell due to rot or disease?